Vladisla-V/fair-tontine/README.md

 You should not dismiss an idea because of a bad first impression, or because it is old (tontines date to the 17th century).
 The real question is whether the it can solve a real problem today.

-## What makes it stand out

-- **Niche but relevant** — few public repos walk through equitable mixed-cohort tontines end-to-end.
-- **Grounded in research** — built on peer-reviewed work (Milevsky & Salisbury, 2016).
-- **Portfolio-ready** — actuarial inputs (SSA mortality), optimization-style π solvers, Monte Carlo simulation, and sensitivity surfaces.
-- **Real-world angle** — the framework is the kind of structure pension innovators discuss when they talk about longevity pooling without full annuitization.

 ## Requirements

 - Python 3.10+